dillonkearns/incrementalelm.com/content/tips/automating-quality.md

 publishAt: "2020-10-12"
 ---

-Last week I talked about core ingredient to manageable code: [Relentless, Tiny Habits](/tips/relentless-tiny-habits).
+Recently I wrote about a core ingredient to manageable code: [Relentless, Tiny Habits](/tips/relentless-tiny-habits).

 Having brilliant code design ideas doesn't necessarily help you manage your codebase better.
 But building in relentless, tiny habits is likely to bring out some brilliant designs.

 I think we can generalize this one essential technique a step further.
 Habits are indeed very powerful, and greater than the sum of their parts.
 But a habit is just a special case of an automation.

 Instead of thinking of myself as a programmer, I like to frame my job as an **automator**.
 Programming is a type of automation.
 I think you can argue that a habit is a kind of automation as well.
 It's just that we're automating by training the wiring in our brain instead of automating through code or scripts.
+Thinking of our role as an automator rather than a programmer can deeply change the way you approach your work.

 ## Who Cares If It's "Programmer" or "Automator"?

 It's a subtle distinction.
 I think the power comes from having clarity on what tasks to prioritize, and how to approach your work.
 Is manually running a set of deployment steps a good use of time for a Programmer?
 Perhaps.
-But it's pretty clear that you're deviating from your job description if you're manually running steps as an "Automator."
+But it's pretty clear that there is some important work to prioritize improving that manual process when you see yourself as an "Automator."

 Embrace that role, and use that framing of the role as a cue to step back and make a small investment to automate a repetitive task.